 Toothbrushes can spread infection especially to and from young children.
 To avoid this:

-- replace toothbrushes after any illness such as colds and flu or after mouth infections.
+- Replace toothbrushes after any illness such as colds and flu or after any mouth infections.

 So that toothbrushes work properly you will need to change them regularly particularly when they become 'shaggy', worn or clogged with toothpaste.